Actindo-AG/Documentation/DataHub/UserInterface/02a_Attributes.md

   Click the field to edit the description to the attribute in the selected language.

 - *Data type*
   Attribute data type.
 In the *Edit attribute* view, this field is locked.
-For detailed information about all data types, see [Data type list](../../PIM/UserInterface/04_DataTypeList.md).
+For detailed information about all data types, see [Data type list](./04_DataTypeList.md).

 - *Key*
   Attribute key.
-The key is required for API access and must be system wide unique.
 In the *Edit attribute* view, this field is locked.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Multi-language*
-  Enable this toggle to create a multi-lingual attribute.
-Disable the toggle to create a single language attribute.
+  This toggle indicates whether the attribute is multi-language or not.
 In the *Edit attribute* view, this toggle is read-only.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Multi-channel*
-  Enable this toggle to create a multi-channel attribute.
-Disable the toggle to create a single channel attribute.
+  This toggle indicates whether the attribute is multi-channel or not.
 In the *Edit attribute* view, this toggle is read-only.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Active*
   Enable this toggle to set the attribute status to active.
 Disable the toggle to set the status to inactive.
 By default, this toggle is active.